Pure pairs. X. Tournaments and the strong Erdos-Hajnal property: Introduction

 For a graph $G$, we denote its complement graph by $\overline{G}$; and if $G$ is an ordered graph, $\overline{G}$ means the complement graph with the same numbering.
 Let us say the {\em reverse} $\overline{H}$ of a tournament $H$ is obtained by reversing the direction of all edges of $H$.
 A tournament has the strong EH-property if and only if its reverse does.
 Note that, if under some numbering a tournament $H$ has backedge graph $B$, then $\overline{B}$ is the backedge graph of $\overline{H}$ under the same numbering; and $B$ with its numbering reversed is the backedge graph of $\overline{H}$ under the reverse numbering.

 Can we hope to characterize the tournaments with the strong EH-property?
-A parallel question for graphs had a very satisfactory answer: we proved in~\cite{pure1} that: \begin{thm} For a graph $H$, the following are equivalent: \begin{itemize} \item there exists $c>0$ such that for every graph $G$ with $|G|>1$ not containing $H$ or $\overline{H}$ as an induced subgraph, there is a pure pair $A,B$ in $G$ with order at least $c|G|$; \item one of $H,\overline{H}$ is a forest. \end{itemize} \end{thm} We will show, later in the paper, that \begin{thm} If a tournament has the strong EH-property then there is a numbering of $H$ for which the backedge graph is a forest. \end{thm} As far as we know, the converse to this might be true, which would be a beautiful analogue of \ref{pure1}, but we are far from proving it.
+A parallel question for graphs had a very satisfactory answer: we proved in~\cite{pure1} that: \begin{thm} For a graph $H$, the following are equivalent: \begin{itemize} \item there exists $c>0$ such that for every graph $G$ with $|G|>1$ not containing $H$ or $\overline{H}$ as an induced subgraph, there is a pure pair $A,B$ in $G$ with order at least $c|G|$; \item one of $H,\overline{H}$ is a forest. \end{itemize} \end{thm} One might hope for a parallel for this in the world of tournaments.
+Certainly, one half is true: we will show, in \ref{forest2}, that \begin{thm} Every tournament with the strong EH-property admits a numbering for which the backedge graph is a forest. \end{thm} As far as we know, the converse to this might also be true.
+Initially this seemed unlikely to us, but we have tried hard to disprove it and failed, so let us pose it as a conjecture: \begin{thm} A tournament has the strong EH-property if and only if it admits a numbering for which the backedge graph is a forest. \end{thm} This would be a beautiful analogue of \ref{pure1}, but we are far from proving it.
 Indeed, the tournament $P_7^-$ has a backedge graph that is a forest with only four edges (see figure \ref{fig:P7-}), and we cannot even show that it has the (weak) EH-property.

+There is a recent positive result in this area: it is shown in~\cite{density4} that if a tournament can be built from nothing by repeatedly adding vertices with in-degree at most one or out-degree at most one (and consequently admits an ordering in which the backedge graph is a forest), then it has the (weak) EH-property.

-In this paper we will show: \begin{thm} Let $H$ be a tournament that admits a numbering $(v_1\LL v_n)$ for which the backedge graph $B$ has at most three edges.
+The first main result of this paper is: \begin{thm} Let $H$ be a tournament that admits a numbering $(v_1\LL v_n)$ for which the backedge graph $B$ has at most three edges.
 Suppose that $H$ is also $D_5$-free, that is, there do not exist $a,b,c,d, e$ with $1\le a<b<c<d<e\le n$ such that $E(B)=\{v_av_d, v_av_e, v_bv_e\}$.
 Then $H$ has the strong EH-property. \end{thm} To see the equivalence asserted in the second sentence, observe that if there exist $a,b,c,d,e$ as stated then $H$ contains $D_5$; and conversely, if $H$ contains $D_5$ then there exist $a,b,c,d,e$ as stated, since up to isomorphism there is only one backedge graph of $D_5$ with only three edges.
 (We leave the reader to check this.)
-Perhaps the second sentence in \ref{threeedges} (the condition about $D_5$) can be omitted, but we could not decide this.
+Perhaps the second sentence in \ref{threeedges} (the condition about $D_5$) can be omitted, but that remains open.